seeclong/DeepContract/README.md

 # DeepContract

-This is the official implementation of our paper **DeepContract: Controllable Authorization of Deep Learning Models**, accepted by the Annual Computer Security Applications Conference 2023 (ACSAC'23).
+This is the partial implementation of our paper **DeepContract: Controllable Authorization of Deep Learning Models**, accepted by the Annual Computer Security Applications Conference 2023 (ACSAC'23).
 This research project is developed based on Python 3 and Pytorch.

 ## Requirements